oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Click on the Node tab.
       ![node-tab](images/node-tab.png)

-    - The node view in the context of the Namespace *wpexapp*, Workload *bitnami-wordpress* & Node IP *10.0.10.132* in the cluster will be displayed.
+    - The Node view in the context of the filtered namespace, workload & node will be displayed.

-    - In the Node view Workload details panel is replaced by Node status panel, Pods by workload section is replaced by Pods by node & Workload summary by Node summary.
+    - In the Node view, Workload details panel is replaced by Node status panel, Pods by workload section is replaced by Pods by node & Workload summary by Node summary.

-    - The Node status table shows all the nodes in which the filtered workload *bitnami-wordpress* is running.
+    - The Node status table shows all the nodes in which the filtered workload is running.
 By default Show All radio button is selected.
     ![node-status-table](images/node-status-table.png)

-    - In the Node status section click on the Expand All checkbox to view the important details of filtered node such as Status, OS details, CPU, Memory details etc in different columns of table.
+    - In the Node status section, click on the Expand All checkbox to view the important details of filtered node such as Status, OS details, CPU, Memory details etc in different columns of table.
 You may click on expand icon of node IP in table row to expand node details.
     ![node-status-table-expandAll](images/node-status-table-expandall.png)

     - You may filter out nodes based on status - *Not Ready* and *Has Issues* by selecting given radio buttons.
     ![node-status-table-filters](images/node-status-table-filters.png)

-    - Pods by node section shows the pods running in the node  *10.0.10.132*
+    - Pods by node section shows the pods running in the filtered node.
     ![pods-by-node](images/pods-by-node.png)

     - Observe the changes in telemetry panel on applying filter on node.